lazar-kostic/clutter-cutter/README.md

 ```
 Where '3' is the number of folders to organize the files into, followed by the maximum size for files in each folder.

-### Organize files in the specified directory by creation date
+### Organize files in the specified directory by creation date, using recursive mode
 ```
-python main.py --d /path/to/directory --m date_created
+python main.py --d /path/to/directory --r --m date_created
 ```
 Since there are no arguments in the command, the script will prompt you for them when needed.